mogoziri/terminal_app/README.md

 ### Testing
 **Test #1 scenario**

-We run application with no parameters and it returns an error with required arguments description.
+Run application with no parameters and it returns an error with required arguments description.
-Next time, we indicate all arguments such as source directory, destination directory and required operations (rotation and grayscale effect).
+Next time, specify all arguments such as source directory, destination directory and required operations (rotation and grayscale effect).
 This time test runs correctly.

 **Test #2 scenario**

-We run application without different arguments.
+Run application with missing arguments to check error handling.

-First case, I run a non-existent operation "bright".
+- First case, specify a non-existent operation `bright`.
-Second case, I miss a source directory argument.
+- Second case, missing a source directory argument.
-Third case, I miss a destination directory argument.
+- Third case, missing a destination directory argument.

 In all cases it returns an error requesting missing parameters.

 ### Reference List